 CRM Market Set to Double

-Though Datamonitor concedes CRM software already enjoys a relatively high penetration rate -- and estimates the 2006 global CRM software market was worth just under $3.6 billion in license revenue alone -- the research firm's analysis finds the market hasn't yet matured.
-In fact, the report predicts the market will enjoy a compound annual growth rate of approximately 10.5 percent through 2012, nearly doubling in size to $6.6 billion.
+Though Datamonitor estimates the 2006 global CRM software market was worth just under $3.6 billion in license revenue alone, the research firm's analysis finds the market hasn't yet matured.
+In fact, less than half of U.S. companies -- 42 percent -- are using CRM, according to new research from the consulting firm KensingtonHouse.
+Datamonitor predicts a compound annual growth rate of approximately 10.5 percent through 2012, nearly doubling in size to $6.6 billion.

-That growth is also inevitable because an ever-widening base of companies have come to realize that CRM applications are crucial to their enterprise application portfolio, the report says: "As the increasing number of organizations understand the importance of positive customer experiences and strong customer relationships, the market for customer relationship management applications continues to expand."
+More companies now consider CRM critical to their enterprise application portfolio, according to Datamonitor: "As the increasing number of organizations understand the importance of positive customer experiences and strong customer relationships, the market for [CRM] applications continues to expand."

 The report found the CRM sector increasingly segmented by enterprise size.
-Whereas CRM was once primarily the purview of large companies, Datamonitor estimates that companies with fewer than 1,000 employees made up one-third of all CRM licenses sold last year.
-By 2012, that sector will account for more than 42 percent of the market, according to Datamonitor's projections, and smaller CRM deployments will be increasingly important.
+Whereas CRM was once primarily for large companies, Datamonitor estimates that companies with fewer than 1,000 employees made up one-third of all CRM licenses sold last year; by 2012, that sector will hold 42 percent of the market.

 The on-demand application model -- in which the vendor hosts the CRM software on distant servers -- removes the end user's headache of daily maintenance and technical operations.
 Such applications will drive CRM adoption, particularly at small and midsize enterprises that have held back due to concerns about implementation issues, the report says.